Bhavanishanker26/edulens_ai/README.md

 ## Setup
 1. Clone the repo
-2. Add your \.env\ files
+2. Add your .env files
-3. Run \
-pm install\ in backend and frontend
+3. Run npm install in backend and frontend
-4. Run \pip install -r requirements.txt\ in ml-service
+4. Run pip install -r requirements.txt in ml-service
 5. Start all three services

 ## License